Endpoints Backup, protect against ransomware

 - Allows you to manage data retentions by file versions – so you can get back data from a previous day or even a previous week.

-While backup applications aren’t specifically built to stop ransomware attacks from happening, the practice of regularly backing up data goes a long way in protecting your data from ransomware and keeping you compliant with regulations.
+While backup applications aren’t specifically built to stop ransomware attacks from happening, the practice of regularly backing up data goes a long way in protect against ransomware and keeping you compliant with regulations.
 Suffice it to say that having reliable copy of your endpoint data has proven to be the best defense against ransomware.

 Beazley Breach Response Services.